 - Workplace re-entry plan

-A study published in American Journal of Public Health found out that emergency nurses were 3.5 times as likely to use marijuana or cocaine when compared with nurses in women’s health, pediatrics, and general practice, while oncology and administration nurses were twice likely to engage in binge drinking, and nurses in psychiatry practice were most likely to smoke.
+It seems to depend on where you work.
+A recent study published in American Journal of Public Health found that emergency nurses were 3.5 times as likely to use marijuana or cocaine when compared with nurses in women’s health, pediatrics, and general practice, while oncology and administration nurses were twice likely to engage in binge drinking, and nurses in psychiatry practice were most likely to smoke.

-Individualized and evidence-based addiction treatment practices are the best solution for treating nurses with substance abuse disorders.
-The variety of addiction treatment services will meet each individual’s specialist needs.
-Furthermore, the rehab program should be tailored to address specific emotional, physical, cognitive, social, and neurochemical issues.
+Individualized and evidence-based addiction treatment practices are the best solution for treating anyone diagnosed with substance abuse disorders.
+According to NIDA, a variety of addiction treatment services should be tailored to meet your needs.
+Furthermore, reputable program should address specific:

 What To Expect?